States that protect transgender health care now try to absorb demand

 Texas Gov. Greg Abbott, a Republican, became the first governor to order the investigation of families of transgender minors who receive gender-affirming care, and legislators this year passed a ban on such care.

 Whether that law takes effect on Sept.
-1 will be decided by a state judge in Austin, who is hearing arguments Tuesday and Wednesday in a lawsuit filed by families and doctors seeking a temporary injunction.
+1 will be decided by a state judge in Austin, who is hearing arguments this week in a lawsuit filed by families and doctors seeking a temporary injunction.
 The lawsuit argues the bill violates parental rights and discriminates against transgender teens.
 It is unclear when the judge will rule.

+A plaintiff, identified only by the pseudonym Gina Goe, testified Tuesday about her 15-year-old transgender son's efforts to continue testosterone treatments: “I have reached out to a Colorado facility, but there is, like, a waiting list. ...
+There is going to be a gap in his medical care.”

 Ginger Chun, the education and family engagement manager at the Transgender Education Network of Texas, said she was in contact last year with about 15 families with trans family members.
 This year already, she has talked to about 250 families, who are asking about everything from clarification on legislation to looking for ways to access care.
 Those who are looking for care outside Texas are encountering waiting lists.